yusirdemir/about/README.md

 #### Installation

-As a first step, install;
+As a first step, install this requirements;
-* Elixir: 1.14.0-otp-25 version.
+* elixir 1.14.0-otp-25 version.
+* ffplay

 Run the following command.
 ```elixir